Marjorie Graves

 Frances Marjorie Graves (17 September 1884 – 17 November 1961) was a British civil servant, Conservative politician and writer.

+Graves was also a fellow of the Royal Historical Society and a great traveller.

 Early life

 She was born in Allerton, Liverpool, and was the youngest daughter of William Graves and his wife Fanny Charlotte née Neilson.
 William Graves was a ship owner in the port whose father had been Conservative MP for Liverpool.
 The Graves family subsequently moved to Newells, Horsham, Sussex, where William became a Justice of the Peace.
 They also maintained a house in Brompton Square, London.

 Education

 Marjorie had a private education, later schooling being carried out at Château de Dieudonne, Bornel, France.
 Her researches in the Bibliothèque Nationale and Archives Nationales in Paris led to her publications of three works.

 Career

 Civil service

 With the outbreak of war in 1914 she took up employment in the Foreign Office.
 She attended the post-World War I Paris Peace Conference, before transferring to the Intelligence Department of the Home Office.